 This policy provides the following assurances:

-Approval by the University's Institutional Animal Care and Use Committee (IACUC) is required prior to the actual involvement of a vertebrate animal in any University research, testing or teaching procedures.
-Any such project involving an external sponsor must be reviewed and approved by the IACUC before funding is accepted.
+Approval by the appropriate Institutional Animal Care and Use Committee (IACUC) is required prior to the actual involvement of a vertebrate animal in any University research, testing or teaching activities.
+For animal activities at University Park and all other campus locations except COM, the University Park IACUC is the responsible committee.
+Animal research, teaching or testing at the COM is reviewed and approved by the Penn State Hershey IACUC.
+Any such project involving an external sponsor must be reviewed and approved by the responsible IACUC before funding is accepted.

 IACUC records are subject to regular unannounced inspections by representatives of the United States Department of Agriculture (USDA).
 USDA inspection reports describe any institutional deficiencies or apparent IACUC record violations, and are accessible to the public under the Freedom of Information Act.
 For this reason, all IACUC submissions must be carefully prepared and detailed; a written memo must document all submission supplements or clarifications.
-The Office for Research Protections (ORP) in The 330 Building, Suite 205 (865-1775), is responsible for coordinating IACUC reviews and approvals.
+The Office for Research Protections (ORP) is responsible for coordinating IACUC reviews and approvals for all University campuses and colleges except for the COM.
+The Office of Vice-Dean for Research, is responsible for coordinating IACUC reviews and approvals at the COM.

-Concerns regarding the proper care and use of vertebrate animals in a University project are to be reported to the ORP, investigated by the IACUC and resolved in a timely manner.
+Concerns regarding the proper care and use of vertebrate animals in a University project are to be reported to the ORP, Office of Vice-Dean for Research, Attending Veterinarian, Institutional Official, IACUC Chair or Penn State Hotline (1-800-560-1637).
+All reports of concern will be handled anonymously, investigated by the appropriate IACUC and resolved in a timely manner.

-This policy is applicable to all research, testing or teaching activities involving vertebrate animals (live or dead*) or animal parts except as excluded below, conducted under the auspices of the University and applies to all University locations, excluding the College of Medicine at Hershey which maintains a separate animal welfare assurance with OLAW.
-University projects involving the use of vertebrate animals at other institutions must receive IACUC approvals from both the cooperating institution and Penn State University .
-The College of Medicine at Hershey Medical Center will serve as the cooperating institution during a collaborative effort between the College of Medicine at Hershey Medical Center and any other University location.
+This policy is applicable to all research, testing or teaching activities involving vertebrate animals (live or dead*) or animal parts except as excluded below, conducted under the auspices of the University and applies to all University locations, including the COM.
+University projects involving the use of vertebrate animals at other institutions must receive IACUC approvals from both the cooperating institution and the University .
+The COM will serve as the cooperating institution during a collaborative effort between the COM and any other University college or campus location.

 * The IACUC reviews the use of dead animals to verify that they originate from a reputable source and are disposed of appropriately.